 - Dried jasmine flowers, dried hibiscus flower, or even dried coconut flakes

 Where do I keep my herbal tea blends?

 Always store your herbal tea blends in a dry and dark space.
 Make sure that they are stored in an air-tight container.
 This way the herbs will keep their fragrance longer, and there won’t be any humidity and mole that could have access to them.

-My top 5 favourite homemade herbal tea blends for stress
+My top 5 favorite homemade herbal tea blends for stress

-When I prepare my own blends I usually go for same quantity of each ingredients.
-The only difference I make is with ginger as my base; I usually cut fresh pieces from ginger root (about 1 tablespoon), because I like my ginger tea strong and burning.
-Also, apart from ginger (which I always use fresh) every other herbal blend is made with dried ingredients.
+When I prepare my own blends I usually go for the same quantity of each ingredient.
+The only difference I make is with ginger as my base; I usually cut fresh pieces from a ginger root (about 1 tablespoon), because I like my ginger tea strong and burning.
+Also, apart from ginger (which I always use fresh), every other herbal blend is made with dried ingredients.
 This way I can store the blends longer and I don’t have to worry about anything getting to them.